-Orange Housing Authority is a Public Housing Agency in Orange, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Orange Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Orange Housing Authority serves City of Orange.

 Holiday Notice: Housing Authority offices may be closed Friday, June 18, 2021, in observance of Juneteenth.

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Orange Housing Authority Website: http://haconj.org/.

 The Orange Housing Authority (OHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for six days in July, 2019.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.

 This waiting list had the following preferences: Live in the City of Orange; Victim of Domestic Violence; Flood victims.